batcholi/Archean_wiki/src/xenoncode/hud.md

 It is important to note that since HUDs are completely client-side, they will be available on all servers/worlds you connect to.
 You cannot set them for a specific server/world except manually as indicated in the next section.

 > Additional Information:
-> - When using a button or any other interaction on a HUD, the `right click` is preferred to avoid taking control of the player.
+> - When using a button or any other interaction on a HUD, the `right click` is preferred to avoid grabbing the mouse look.

 ## Creating a HUD
 Since HUDs are a completely client-side feature, they do not have items directly associated with them in the game.
 To create a HUD, you need to go through the game settings menu `F1` and go to the `HUD` tab.